-The Company and Virco Inc., its wholly-owned subsidiary (the "Borrowers") has a Revolving Credit and Security Agreement (the "Restated Credit Agreement") with PNC Bank, National Association, as administrative agent and lender ("PNC").
-The Credit Agreement was amended numerous times since its origination in December 2011, most recently on May 19, 2023.
+The Company has a Revolving Credit and Security Agreement (the "Credit Agreement") with PNC Bank, National Association, as administrative agent and lender ("PNC").
+The Credit Agreement was amended numerous times since its origination in December 2011.
+On September 28, 2021, the Borrowers entered into an Amended and Restated Revolving Credit and Security Agreement (the "Restated Credit Agreement") with PNC Bank, which amended and restated the prior Credit Agreement and effectively incorporated all of the prior amendments into an amended and restated form of agreement.

-The Restated Credit Agreement as currently in effect permits the Company to issue dividends or make payments with respect to the Company's capital stock in an aggregate amount up to \$3.0 million during any fiscal year, provided that no default shall have occurred or is continuing or would result from any such payment, and the Company must demonstrate pro forma compliance with a 12-month trailing fixed charge coverage ratio of not less than 1.20:1.00 as of the fiscal quarter immediately preceding the date of any such dividend or payment.
+The Restated Credit Agreement permits the Company to issue dividends or make payments with respect to the Company's capital stock in an aggregate amount up to \$3.0 million during any fiscal year, provided that no default shall have occurred or is continuing or would result from any such payment, and the Company must demonstrate pro forma compliance with a 12-month trailing fixed charge coverage ratio of not less than 1.20:1.00 as of the fiscal quarter immediately preceding the date of any such dividend or payment.
 The Restated Credit Agreement also requires the Company to maintain a minimum fixed charge coverage ratio, and contains numerous other covenants that limit under certain circumstances the ability of the Borrowers and their subsidiaries to, among other things, merge with or acquire other entities, incur new liens, incur additional indebtedness, sell assets outside of the ordinary course of business, enter into transactions with affiliates, or substantially change the general nature of the business of the Borrowers.
+In connection with the Restated Credit Agreement, the Company also agreed to pay to PNC Bank a non-refundable fee of \$50,000.